miroesli/psscscs/README.md

-***This repo will be archived because of stale and outdated code.
+*This no longer under development because of outdated/stale code which uses an older version of the battlesnake API.
 Another version can be viewed [here](https://github.com/Fool-Yang/AlphaSnake-Zero).
-For other projects like this one see [my profile](https://github.com/miroesli) or the [awesome-battlesnakes](https://github.com/xtagon/awesome-battlesnake) repository.***
+For other projects like this one see the [awesome-battlesnakes](https://github.com/xtagon/awesome-battlesnake) repository or check out [my profile](https://github.com/miroesli).*

 # PSSCSCS